LanceLiang2011/whoblockwho/README.md

 - ✅ Bluesky authentication
 - ✅ Mention monitoring
 - ✅ Original post identification
-- ✅ Block relationship detection using public graph API
-- ✅ Intelligent response generation with fallback cases
+- ✅ Rich text response generation with clickable links and mentions

 ## Bot Response Examples

 The bot will respond with messages like:

-- `� The original post by @alice is hidden **because @alice has blocked you**.`
+- `The original post is by @alice and reposted by @bob.
+Original post: https://bsky.app/profile/did:plc:.../post/...`
-- `� The original post by @alice is hidden **because you have blocked @alice**.`
+- `The original post is by @alice and @bob replied to it.
+Original post: https://bsky.app/profile/did:plc:.../post/...`
-- `� The original post by @alice is unavailable, but no direct block between you and @alice was found.
-It may have been deleted or hidden by a moderation list.`
+- `The original post is by @alice.
+Link: https://bsky.app/profile/did:plc:.../post/...`

+All @mentions will be clickable (blue highlighted) and links will be clickable as well.

 ## Environment Variables